 **Limited Beta

-Screen Flow interactivity is now a reality thanks to the Reactive Screens effort that is currently in Beta as of Summer ‘23.
+Screen Flow interactivity is now a reality thanks to Reactive Screens.
 Reactivity allows individual components on a flow screen to communicate with each other - making screen flows infinitely more powerful.

 Conditional Input States: If you need to dynamically control any other properties, such as whether a field is required, disabled, or read-only, you have a few options.
 As expected, LWC gives you full, reactive control over your input state.
-With the Reactive Flow Components beta, you can dynamically control component attributes like Read Only, Disabled, and Required for standard components that support it, while OmniStudio supports the full spectrum of component-specific attributes.
-If your requirements dictate that you need Flow, and the component doesn’t support a specific attribute state, you can create an embeddable LWC to achieve a dynamic input state with the Reactive Screen Flows beta enabled.
+With reactive Screen Flow components, you can dynamically control component attributes like Read Only, Disabled, and Required for standard components that support it, while OmniStudio supports the full spectrum of component-specific attributes.
+If your requirements dictate that you need Flow, and the component doesn’t support a specific attribute state, you can create an embeddable LWC to achieve a dynamic input state.

 If you need to dynamically control any other properties, such as whether a field is required or read-only, your best bet in the short term is LWC, where you have full control.
 That’s especially true if you have bespoke requirements for how to handle onblur or onclick.